 - Applicants must be currently enrolled in a Health Sciences course.

-- The grant is available only to those students who have undertaken a placement in a location 150 kilometres or more from their usual place of residence.
+- The grant is available only to those students who have undertaken a placement in a location 150 kilometres or more from their term address.

 - The grant is only available to those undertaking a placement of more than two weeks duration (10 placement days).